ambercouch/ac-wordpress-composer/wp-content/plugins/paid-memberships-pro/readme.txt

 == Installation ==

 = Download, Install and Activate! =
-1. Go to Plugins > Add New to find and install Paid Memberships Pro.
-2. Or, download the latest version of the plugin, then go to Plugins > Add New and click the "Upload Plugin" button to upload your .zip file.
-3. Activate the plugin.
+Visit [https://www.paidmembershipspro.com/documentation/download/](https://www.paidmembershipspro.com/documentation/download/) for the full plugin download and instructions on how to install Paid Memberships Pro in your WordPress site.

 = Use the Setup Wizard to Complete Initial Setup = After activation, you will be taken through a brief setup wizard to configure the plugin.